Hello from rainy Liverpool!

-I’ve only got a couple days left before I head back to America and it’s now starting to hit me that I will be leaving this “magical” place soon.
+I’ve only got a couple days left before I head back to the U.S. and it’s starting to hit me that I’m gonna be leaving this “magical” place soon.
 I still have Scotland in my little list of places to go, so Im not doing my version of “Brexit” yet.
 Did you get it?
 I tried to be funny but I don’t think it caught on.
 Haha!
 Oh well.

 Anyhoo, I feel like we’ve been trying to fit all these things to do and places to go in the little time I have, that’s why it’s been nice to slow down a little in Liverpool.

 My cousin Stef has a house and a car in this city, which was perfect because in this part of my trip I was able to save a lot of money from hotels and transportation.
 Thank you Manang Stef!

 On our first morning in Liverpool, it was raining so hard that I almost thought I’d stay in the whole day.
 I was warned about all the wet days United Kingdom will serve me, but it’s been nothing but nice days and a few drizzles so far.

 Despite the day’s rain however, my cousin still toured me around her city.
 It’s noticeably a complete 360 with the lifestyle of London.
 Liverpool is a more relaxed, more calm place.
 People walked slower and the roads were wider and cleaner.
 It’s all in all, just a very beautiful place.